PI18C-Zvejyba-Web-Services-Team/Zvejyba/README.md

 This program allow users from all around the world, to share, lookup, discuss and trade different items and products.
 Users can upload their catches from a succesful fishing trip, share photos, add description about their fishing experience in particular spot or place.

 This service is built using Java NetBeans 8.2, Glassfish 5, MySQL workbench.
-Service is Tested using Swager Editor, Postman, Cucumber.
-It also includes BDD End to End Tests.
+Service is Tested using Swager Editor, Postman.

 ### CONTACTS